panitsasi/JamShield-A-Machine-Learning-Detection-Algorithm-for-Over-the-Air-Jamming-Attacks/README.md

-# JamShield: A Machine Learning Detection Algorithm for Over-the-Air Jamming Attacks
+# JamShield: A Machine Learning Detection System for Over-the-Air Jamming Attacks

 This repository contains the dataset used in the research paper "**JamShield: A Machine Learning Detection System for Over-the-Air Jamming Attacks**."
 The research was conducted by **Ioannis Panitsas**, **Yagmur Yigit**, **Leandros Tassiulas**, and **Leandros Maglaras** from **Yale University** and **Edinburgh Napier University**.